About Yarrabah

 The Yarrabah Aboriginal Shire Council acknowledges Aboriginal peoples as Australia’s First Peoples

-We recognise the Gunggandji and Mandingalbay Yidinji, as Traditional Owners for Yarrabah and cultural custodians.
+We recognise the Gunggandji as Traditional Owners for Yarrabah and cultural custodians